AhmedEssam19/Titanic---Machine-Learning-from-Disaster/README.md

 4. Feature Scaler for numerical data.
 5. Random Forest Classifier

+## Further Improvements
+* Grid Search is applied to the model to tune hyperparameters.

 ## Result
 The model could take 3557<sup>th</sup> place out of 23529 with accuracy 0.78468.